Acsigen/sysadmin-playground/Automation/terraform.md

 Terraform supports variables.
 A good practice is to create a folder named *variables* and inside it put a *main.tf* file.

+Variables have three parameters, they are all optional:

+* description - A simple description
+* default - Default value
+* type - Value type (string, boolean, list, etc.)

 The main variable types are presented here:

 ```terraform